Some posts contain compensated links. Please read this disclaimer for more info.

 Borisova Gradina Garden

-Boris’s Garden is a few minute’s walk south of Sofia University (Metro Station on Line 1) towards Orlov Most Square.
-Originally created in 1884, this in one of Sofia’s oldest and largest parks, a green lung of botanical trees and flowerbeds, and exotic lily pond, an artificial leisure lake, jogging tracks, paths, and cycle lanes.
+Boris’s Garden is a few minutes’ walk south of Sofia University (Metro Station on Line 1) towards Orlov Most Square.
+Created in 1884, this is one of Sofia’s oldest and largest parks, a green lung of botanical trees and flowerbeds, an exotic lily pond, an artificial leisure lake, jogging tracks, paths, and cycle lanes.
 Lake Ariana is near the park entrance close to the iconic Eagle’s Bridge.
 This popular boating lake freezes over in the winter to become an outdoor ice-skating rink.